The PTE summarize written text section is one of the important parts of the Writing module of the PTE test.

 To be successful in this Writing task, you should learn how to use a PTE summarize written text template.
 Let’s find out what templates are suitable for you and how to use them effectively.

 For this group of students, the aiming score is from 60 to 80.
 If it’s your target, the template introduced later can help you achieve it.
-However, remember that the template is just one of the useful tools during practicing and testing.
+However, remember that the template is just one of the useful tools during practice and testing.

 To have the best result, you should also practice getting used to the test requirements and know how to identify the central idea, important keywords, and key phrases.

 While reading, you should note down all this necessary information and then correctly fit it in the template pattern to form a proper response.
 Plus, capturing the smaller phrases is also useful.
-Yet, don’t go too deep in detail.
+Yet, don’t go too deep into detail.
 5 to 6 words are enough to help you avoid grammatical errors.

 You can make changes to the template if you feel uncomfortable using it.
 Yet, if you stick to it, you’ll be able to complete the task with enough information to put in one complex sentence.